PI3DETR: Parametric Instance Detection of 3D Point Cloud Edges With a Geometry-Aware 3DETR: Conclusion

 \section{Conclusion}

-We presented PI3DETR, a streamlined end-to-end framework for detecting differently parameterized 3D curve instances in point clouds in a single forward pass.
+We presented PI3DETR, an end-to-end framework for detecting differently parameterized 3D curve instances in point clouds in a single forward pass.
 By incorporating a geometry-aware matching strategy, PI3DETR removes the need for intermediate representations or multi-stage processing and can optionally use simple post-processing steps.
-Our method achieves state-of-the-art performance, lowering CD on the ABC dataset by almost half compared to NerVE, and is particularly robust on sparse point clouds.
+We achieve state-of-the-art performance, lowering CD on the ABC dataset by almost half compared to NerVE, and is particularly robust on sparse point clouds.
 PI3DETR’s limitations are the need for extensive training to achieve optimal results, the lack of a fallback for misclassified curves, and the challenge of directly regressing curves without explicit point associations.
 Nevertheless, its simplicity makes it a powerful foundation for future advances in 3D curve detection and geometric reasoning, paving the way toward more structured and intelligent 3D understanding.

 {

 }

 \maketitlesupplementary